microsoft/z3guide/website/docs-smtlib/01 - logic/02 - basiccommands.md

 (check-sat)
 ```

-The first asserted formula states that the constant a must be greater than 10.
+The first asserted formula states that the constant a must be less than 10.
 The second one states that the function f applied to a and true must return a value less than 100.
 The command check-sat determines whether the current formulas on the Z3 stack are satisfiable or not.
 If the formulas are satisfiable, Z3 returns sat.
 If they are not satisfiable (i.e., they are unsatisfiable), Z3 returns unsat.
 Z3 may also return unknown when it can't determine whether a formula is satisfiable or not.

 When the command check-sat returns sat, the command get-model can be used to retrieve an interpretation that makes all formulas on the Z3 internal stack true.